- What is diabetes like?

 Want to know more about what it is like to get everlasting diabetes?
 Watch video stories of people like you getting diabetes.
 Almost 9% of adults in England have it, that is 1 adult in every 11 [Evidence ref. no. 28].

-Other factors increase your risk of Type 2 diabetes [3, 9].
+Other things increase your risk of diabetes [3, 9].
 These include:

 - Having a close family member (parent, brother or sister) with Type 2 diabetes